Keya Paha County, Nebraska

 Keya Paha County (/ˈkɪpəhɔː/ KIP-ə-haw) is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 769.
-Its county seat is Springview.
+As of the 2020 census, the population was 769, and was estimated to be 792 in 2025.
+The county seat and the largest village is Springview.

-In the Nebraska license plate system, Keya Paha County is represented by the prefix 82 (it had the 82nd-largest number of vehicles registered by county in the state when the license plate system was established in 1922).
+In the Nebraska license plate system, Keya Paha County was represented by the prefix "82" (as it had the 82nd-largest number of vehicles registered in the state when the license plate system was established in 1922).

 History

+Keya Paha County was created on December 17, 1884 of land partitioned from Brown County.

 The name "Keya Paha" is taken from the Dakota language; literally translated, it means "turtle hill".
 The Dakota name for a set of small hills was given to the county and to the Keya Paha River, which runs through it.

 All land north of the Keya Paha River (which includes a small portion of Keya Paha County and most of neighboring Boyd County) was not originally part of Nebraska at the time of statehood, but was transferred from Dakota Territory in 1882.

-Keya Paha County was organized in 1884 of land partitioned from Brown County.

 Geography

+According to the United States Census Bureau, the county has a total area of 773.922 sqmi, of which 772.876 sqmi is land and 1.046 sqmi (0.14%) is water.
+It is the 28th-largest county in Nebraska by total area.

 Keya Paha County lies on the northern boundary of Nebraska, abutting the state of South Dakota.
 The county's terrain consists of low rolling hills, whose level areas are used for agriculture, including center pivot irrigation.
 The Keya Paha River flows east-southeastward through the northeastern part of the county, while the Niobrara River flows eastward along the south county line.
-The county has a total area of 774 sqmi, of which 773 sqmi is land and 0.8 sqmi (0.1%) is water.

 Keya Paha County is located in Nebraska's Outback region.